It is with great sadness I must announce that John Lowther, a wonderful artist and my fantastic Dad, passed away in March 2019 after a short illness.

 I will be maintaining the site from now on and hope to act as a point of contact for any queries about my Dad's brush sets and tutorials.
 If you do have any questions, please do get in touch and I will do my absolute best to help!

-Please note, the website is currently not available via mobile devices so you will need to access it from your desktop computer to see all of the brushes, tutorial & gallery pages.
-I will be working on this however to make it visible from mobile.
+Please note, the website is best accessed from a desktop computer to see all of the brushes, tutorial & gallery pages.

-Below are some words I recently wrote about my Dad, which I would like to share.
+Below are some words I wrote about my Dad in 2019, which I would like to share.

 My Dad was an excellent artist skilled in traditional techniques and materials.
 In later years he further developed these skills to be an equally excellent digital artist.
 It was with his art expertise and signature style that he gained a lot of friends and fans worldwide and also became a mentor to so many people through his online tutorials and personalised digital paint brushes.